By clicking Download, you agree to Zippia’s Privacy Policy and Terms of Use.

 -

-Identify the business structure
+Define the business structure.

 -

-Identify key positions, roles, and departments
+Identify key positions, roles, and departments.

 -

-Draw the lines of authority and communication
+Establish lines of authority and communication.

 -

-Review and refine
+Review and refine the chart for clarity and accuracy.

-Types of organizational charts
+Types of Organizational Charts

 -